spatialdatahub/spatialdatahub.org/README.md

 Ajax for search functions - possibly

 Maybe all the tests should just stay in their own apps as well.
 That way each app is a separate module.

+What about consuming a rest api, and having a rest api???
+Hmmm